 east from Pitcher Street.
 This was the biggest building still

-standing at the time and can be identified from the aerial shot above by
+standing at the time, and can be identified from the aerial shot above by

 the brown brick tower that rises above the rest.

-This obviously is Gate 1 and is at the south
+Gate 1 is at the south

 shown itself in the photo.
 From looking at current satellite

-images it appears there may have been more buildings to the south of
+images, it appears there may have been more buildings to the south of